aws-samples/iot-dotnet-publisher-consumer/README.md

 ## 4d.
 Device publisher using .NET core

-Let's create the .NET core console application for the producer by issuing the following commands in the terminal.
+Let's create the .NET Core console application for the producer by issuing the following commands in the terminal.

 ``` shell
 mkdir Iotdotnetcorepublisher